Positive Young Minds

 2. Identify what is stopping you from acting.
 Is it negative thinking or a realistic skill deficit Eg “I’m worried people will laugh at me”, “I’m not good enough”, I don’t know what to “, “I don’t know how to do it”.
 "I've never done it before'.

-1. If it’s negative thinking – practice noticing your thinking.
+1. If it’s negative thinking – practice noticing your negative thinking.

 2. If it’s a skill deficit – start small, and take steps to learn what you need to know.